 Term Notes have a fixed duration of one, two, three, four or five years.
 At least thirty (30) days prior to maturity, the Issuer will provide written notice to the holder of a Term Note that the Note is approaching maturity and that the holder has the option to redeem the Note or have it extended prior to its maturity, along with a copy of the Issuer's Offering Circular and any Supplements thereto then in effect.
 If the noteholder, on or prior to the maturity date, provides written notice to the Issuer that they wish to redeem their Term Note, the Issuer will repay the outstanding principal and accrued but unpaid interest.
-If the Issuer does not receive written notice from the noteholder of their desire to redeem the Term Note, the Issuer will, at maturity, either automatically renew the Term Note for the same maturity period at the then-prevailing interest rate for such Term Note, or pay the outstanding principal and accrued but unpaid interest into a Flexible Investment Note, or pay the outstanding principal and interest due on the Note, depending on the Note's date of issuance and the noteholder's state of residence.
+If the Issuer will, at maturity, either automatically renew the Term Note for the same maturity period at the then-prevailing interest rate for such Term Note, automatically convert the outstanding principal and accrued but unpaid interest into a Flexible Investment Note, or pay the outstanding principal and interest due on the Note, depending on the Note's date of issuance and the noteholder's state of residence.